Hanbing1999/DopaClust/README.md

 32-57.
 Pause features (26 metrics)
 58. Tonic features
 59. Mark (1 for photo-tagged, -1 for non-identified)

----

-This project provides a robust framework for unsupervised clustering and characterization of neuron types based on electrophysiological data.
-Each function and script plays a specific role in the data processing pipeline, from feature extraction to clustering and visualization.

 **************************************************************************************
 ## FIGURE: Main Cell Information